 A nonprofit newsletter offers an easy way to communicate with the people in your network regularly.
 As you continue using your charity newsletter to nurture your leads, you should notice your community outreach key performance indicators skyrocketing.

-Here’s what you need to know about establishing an email newsletter for a nonprofit, as well as 11 great ideas for engaging newsletter content you can create.
+Here’s what you need to know about establishing an email newsletter for a nonprofit, as well as 11 great nonprofit tips and ideas for engaging newsletter content you can create.

 Benefits of having a nonprofit newsletter